Jesse Ceci

 Jesse Arthur Ceci (February 2, 1924 - May 10, 2006) was a violinist and former concertmaster, most notably of the Colorado Symphony Orchestra (CSO), the Minnesota Orchestra and the National Ballet of Canada in Toronto where he did all of the solo work for Rudolf Nureyev.

-Born in Philadelphia, Pennsylvania, Ceci had a most versatile and distinguished career.
+Born in Philadelphia, Pennsylvania, Ceci had a versatile and distinguished career.
 A child prodigy, he began his studies at Curtis Institute of Music on a full scholarship at the age of eight.
 He continued his studies at the Juilliard School of Music from which he graduated with a Bachelor of Science, the Paris Conservatory, and L’Ecole Normale de Musique on a Fulbright Scholarship.
 He also received a Master of Music from Manhattan School of Music and won the prestigious George Wedge Prize at Juilliard and First Prize at the L’Ecole Normale de Musique Competition in Paris.